Parliament of New South Wales

-The Parliament of New South Wales is a bicameral legislature in the Australian state of New South Wales (NSW), consisting of the New South Wales Legislative Assembly (lower house) and the New South Wales Legislative Council (upper house).
+The Parliament of New South Wales, formally the Legislature of New South Wales, is the bicameral legislative body of the Australian state of New South Wales (NSW).
+It consists of the Monarch, the New South Wales Legislative Assembly (lower house) and the New South Wales Legislative Council (upper house).
 Each house is directly elected by the people of New South Wales at elections held approximately every four years.
-The Parliament derives its authority from the King of Australia, King Charles III, represented by the Governor of New South Wales, who chairs the Executive Council.
-The parliament shares law making powers with the Australian Federal (or Commonwealth) Parliament.
-The New South Wales Parliament follows Westminster parliamentary traditions of dress, Green–Red chamber colours and protocols.

-It is located in Parliament House on Macquarie Street, Sydney.
+The legislative authority of the parliament derives from section 5 of the Constitution Act 1902 (NSW).
+The power to make laws that apply to New South Wales is shared with the Federal (or Commonwealth) Parliament.
+The houses of the New South Wales Parliament follow the Westminster parliamentary traditions, green and red chamber colours and protocols for the Legislative Assembly and the Legislative Council, respectively.
+The houses of the legislature are located in Parliament House on Macquarie Street in Sydney.

 History

 The Parliament of New South Wales was the first of the Australian colonial legislatures, with its formation in the 1850s.
 At the time, New South Wales was a British colony under the control of the Governor.
 A small, appointed Legislative Council began meeting in 1824 to advise the Governor on legislative matters.
 By 1843, this had been enlarged, with two-thirds of its members elected by adult males who met certain property requirements.

 In 1850, the Australian Colonies Government Act was passed by the Imperial Parliament, which expanded the New South Wales Legislative Council so that by 1851 there were 54 members – again, with two-thirds elected.
-In 1853, a select committee chaired by William Wentworth began drawing up a constitution for responsible self-government in the colony.
+In 1853, a select committee chaired by William Charles Wentworth began drawing up a constitution for responsible self-government in the colony.
 While many of the provisions in the committee's proposed constitution were accepted when placed before the Legislative Council in August that year, a proposal to create a colonial nobility was subject to heavy criticism and later withdrawn.

 The approved bicameral structure included a fully elected Legislative Assembly, as well as a Legislative Council whose members were appointed for life.
 A government assumed most of the Governor's legislative powers.
 The new constitution was sent to the Imperial Parliament and passed into law on 16 July 1855.
 On 22 May 1856, the newly constituted New South Wales Parliament opened and sat for the first time.
-With the new 54-member Legislative Assembly taking over the council chamber, a second meeting chamber for the 21 member upper house had to be added to the Parliament building on Macquarie Street.
+With the new 54-member Legislative Assembly taking over the Council chamber, a second meeting chamber for the 21-member upper house had to be added to the Parliament building on Macquarie Street.

 The Electoral Act of 1858 made additional changes.
 The right to vote was extended to most males over 21 years of age.
 However, men "in the receipt of aid from any charitable institution" were ineligible.
 This was deemed to include all people living on Aboriginal stations and reserves.
 Other men not able to vote included those "of unsound mind", incarcerated individuals, and members of the military or the police.